rntatsuya/machine-load-monitor/README.md

 # Machine Load Monitor

-A simple web application created with React that monitors load average and memory usage on your machine.
+A simple web application that monitors load average and memory usage on your machine.

+Since this application was created with the React framework, it is highly extendable in terms of adding new components and features.

 ## Usage
 ### Clone directory: